What is a modular building?

 - Location – Can the supplier ship to the location site?

-- Duration – if you only need the modular office for a temporary period of time, make sure the supplier has a leasing plan that meets with your needs.
+- Duration – if you only need the modular building for a temporary period of time, make sure the supplier has a leasing plan that meets with your needs.

 - Design – Can the supplier provide the look you want?